-I’m posting this as a sort of starter for what may become a longer series on underworld organisations.
+I’m posting this as a sort of starter for what may become a longer series on underworld organizations.
 It is rather long at the moment, but if I make follow-up posts I may shift some text to those and replace it with links.

 Talking of links, please note that my links to further information and texts in the below will often take you to descriptions of violent crime, some of them rather gruesome.
 I’m not going to clutter the text with exhaustive trigger warnings but I’ve tried to give some clues within the flow of the blog.
 Think before you click if you are concerned about content.
 My text itself refers to some specific violent and sexual crimes so stop here if you really don’t want to think about them.

-Thieves’ Guilds and organised crime in fiction, fantasy and history
+Thieves’ Guilds and organized crime in fiction

 The trope of a Thieves’ Guild has been built into tabletop roleplaying, perhaps especially Dungeons & Dragons, from early days.
 Related concepts are the Assassins’ Guild and the Beggars’ Guild.
 Where, I find myself wondering, did this idea come from?